G00fY2/quickie/README.md

 - Android Jetpack CameraX for communicating with the camera and showing the preview
 - ML Kit Vision API for best, fully on-device barcode recognition and decoding

-> **Note**: On Google I/O 2022 the [Google code scanner](https://developers.google.com/ml-kit/code-scanner) was announced.
+> **Note**: At Google I/O 2022 the [Google code scanner](https://developers.google.com/ml-kit/code-scanner) was announced.
 You should consider using it instead of quickie unbundled.
-If you don't have access to the Play Services or want to ship the latest ML Kit model then quickie bundled should still be preferred.
+If you want to support devices without Play Services or like to ship the latest ML Kit model - use quickie bundled.

 ## Download [![Maven Central](https://img.shields.io/maven-central/v/io.github.g00fy2.quickie/quickie-unbundled)](https://search.maven.org/search?q=g:io.github.g00fy2.quickie)
 There are two different flavors available on `mavenCentral()`: